Alpizz/tr-vaccine-bot/README.md

 - Uses [telebot] for Telegram interfacing.
 - [Selenium] Chrome Webdriver for data parsing.
-- [keepalive] for keeping the bot alive.
+- [Flask] web server for keeping the bot alive.

 ## Commands